rhsimplex/oldblog/_posts/2015-10-27-life-in-democratic-socialist-europe.markdown

 This is real, and annoying.
 The standards of fair use are different, but this is rather unpopular and will probably change soon.

+## Is it better or worse?

+I certainly made more money in the US, which was nice.
+I have more time to enjoy it in Germany, however.
+If you are rich or making a lot of money, it can feel like you're going without some things you take for granted at home.
+If you are poor or just down on your luck, you can live a basic (perhaps not comfortable) life here until you get back on your feet.
+The notion of an unexpected medical bill becoming a huge financial burden, or draining your savings to send your kids to college is completely alien here.
+Germans tend to value social cohesion above individual wealth.